 2021 Budget Information

-Final 2020 Budget, Tax Levy Approved by City Council
+Final 2021 Budget, Tax Levy Approved by City Council

-The property tax levy has three components.
-The first is the operating levy which is adopted to fund the General Fund Operating Budget.
+The property tax levy has five components.
+The first is the operating levy, which is adopted to fund the General Fund Operating Budget.
 The second part is the Pavement Management Levy that is needed to fund the City’s pavement maintenance plan.
-The final levy component is for the debt service of the City’s outstanding bonds.
+The increase includes an additional $132,550 for the road maintenance and reconstruction; reflecting the Council’s desire to establish a long term funding solution for the City’s road infrastructure.
+The third and fourth part of the levy, added this this year includes funding towards the Building Fund and re-established Parks Fund, of $310,000 for development, improvements and repairs for buildings and $50,000 for parks, respectively The final levy component is for the debt service of the City’s outstanding bonds.

-The approved 2020 Tax Levy is $6,007,450, an increase of $372,000 (6.6%) over the 2019 tax levy.
-The increase includes an additional $153,000 for the road maintenance and reconstruction; reflecting the Council’s desire to establish a long term funding solution for the City’s road infrastructure.
-The tax rate is projected to increase from 16.406% to 16.498%.
+The approved 2021 Tax Levy is $6,610,620, an increase of $603,170 (10%) over the 2020 tax levy.
+The tax rate is projected to increase from 16.512% to 16.765%.

 What Does My Tax Dollar Pay For?

 9% of the tax levy is used to pay the debt service on outstanding bonds.
 The Pavement Management Levy equals 11% of the levy; Building Fund equals 5% and Parks equal 1%.
 The other 74% is used for the General Fund to pay for basic government services like Police, Fire, Streets, and Zoning.
 A large share of General Fund Revenue (46.7%) is from non-tax sources such as Licenses, Permits and Contract Revenue.
 The chart to the right illustrates the percentage of each tax dollar used to fund General Fund programs net of the non-tax revenue sources.
 Funding for capital maintenance of roads has increased from $0 in 2015 to $750,000 in 2021, reflecting the current council’s commitment to road infrastructure.